Lancelot Stirling

 Sir John Lancelot Stirling, KCMG, OBE (5 November 1849 – 24 May 1932), generally known as Sir Lancelot Stirling, was an Australian politician and grazier.
 He was a member of the South Australian House of Assembly from 1881 to 1887, representing Mount Barker, and 1888 to 1890, representing Gumeracha.
 He was then a member of the South Australian Legislative Council from 1891 to 1932, representing the Southern District.
 He was President of the Legislative Council from 1901 to 1932 and was Chief Secretary in the seven-day Solomon Ministry of 1899.
+His non-continuous terms over several decades add up to a total of just under 49 years of service.
+He is, to date, the longest-serving politician in the history of South Australia.

 Early life

 Stirling was born at Strathalbyn, South Australia, the son of Edward Stirling (1804–1873) and his wife Harriett, née Taylor and brother of Sir Edward Charles Stirling.
 His father was the illegitimate child of a Scottish planter in Jamaica and an unknown woman of colour.